"I Said Things I Needed to Hear Myself": Peer Support as an Emotional, Organisational, and Sociotechnical Practice in Singapore: Conclusion

-We would like to thank Hugo Chen for his assistance with the cleaning of the transcripts from the interviews, as well as the subsequent data analysis, and Zhao Chenyu for her assistance with the data analysis of these transcripts.
+\begin{acks} This research is supported by the Ministry of Education, Singapore, under its SUTD Kickstarter Initiative (SKI 2021\_04\_08).
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of the Ministry of Education, Singapore.
+We would like to thank our reviewers for their thoughtful feedback and constructive suggestions, which helped strengthen this work.
+We would also like to thank Hugo Chen for his assistance with cleaning the interview transcripts and the subsequent data analysis, and Chenyu Zhao for her assistance with the data analysis of these transcripts.
 Their contributions were invaluable to the timely and rigorous completion of the study.
+We are also deeply grateful to our participants for sharing their time, experiences, and candid reflections with us. \end{acks}